waimea-wmbutler/level-2-programming-assessment/README.md

 Like a dungeon in a door-door format
 - The Doors Contain a new type of room, each with a unique challenge or feature
 - Some Contain Enemies and some contain Rewards!
+- An event comes in at level 50 leading to riches or poverty.